 Explore it on Goodreads or Amazon.

-Other books by this author include Spider’s Bite, Web of Lies, Jennifer Estep, Venom, Tangled Threads, Touch of Frost, Spider's Revenge, Kiss of Frost, Hot Mama, By a Thread, Dark Frost, Widow's Web, Crimson Frost, Deadly Sting, Midnight Frost, Heart of Venom, The Spider, Killer Frost, Tangled Dreams, Tangled Schemes, Spider's Bargain, "Poison", Spider’s Nemesis, "Wasted", Web of Death, "Web of Deceit", Black Widow, Poison Promise, Cold Burn of Magic, The Spider's Trap, Dark Heart of Magic, Bitter Bite, Unraveled, "Nice Guys Bite", Bright Blaze of Magic, Snared
+Other books by this author which I have reviewed include Spider’s Bite, Web of Lies, Jennifer Estep, Venom, Tangled Threads, Touch of Frost, Spider's Revenge, Kiss of Frost, Hot Mama, By a Thread, Dark Frost, Widow's Web, Crimson Frost, Deadly Sting, Midnight Frost, Heart of Venom, The Spider, Killer Frost, Tangled Dreams, Tangled Schemes, Spider's Bargain, "Poison", Spider’s Nemesis, "Wasted", Web of Death, "Web of Deceit", Black Widow, Poison Promise, Cold Burn of Magic, The Spider's Trap, Dark Heart of Magic, Bitter Bite, Unraveled, "Nice Guys Bite", Bright Blaze of Magic, Snared

 First in the fantasy series, Bigtime, set in a New York City-like location.

 When I first started reading, I was enjoying it thoroughly.
 Estep had such an hysterically funny comic book writing style going.
 I could definitely imagine this as a graphic novel.
 But then I started getting irritated with the Carmen Cole character.
 She seemed like such an intelligent woman…how could she not get that she was destroying superhero lives just to feed her own sense of betrayal?
 Then her passion for Striker just was too over the top.
 Too easy.
 Her dithering over the attraction she felt for him versus her past experience was all surface.